The Sound of Drums

-I walk out from under the platform with Bane at my side.
-I study the battle surrounding me.
-The merry men fighting the Prince’s guard for my life, the thrill of fighting with my family almost overcomes me.
+I walk out from under the platform with Bane at my side, studying the battle surrounding me.
+The merry men fight the Prince’s guard for my life and the thrill of fighting with my family almost overcomes me.

 Bane pulls the bow off his back and starts shooting off his arrows.

 The first guard approaches me and I feel kind of sorry for him.